Python029/Python029/README.md

 - 👋 Hi, I’m @Python029
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, Python, Java, and Visual Basic

 <!---
 Python029/Python029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.